 This year alone, we have seen on the news or read somewhere that youths are committing more and more crimes whether that involve robbing pharmacies, stabbing people, auto theft, swarming innocent bystanders and the list goes on on go.

-Just this month alone youth were responsible for shooting a BB gun at a bus driver on Saturday evening of January 21st in Scarborough and today a different group of 10-15 youths boarded a TTC bus and attack the TTC employees.
+Just this month alone youth were responsible for shooting a BB gun at a bus driver on Saturday evening of January 21st in Scarborough and today a different group of 10-15 youths boarded a TTC bus and attacked the TTC employees.
 This has to stop.

 In recent years, there has been a significant rise in the number of serious crimes committed by youth in Toronto.
 This trend is causing concern among residents, as victims are often left without proper recourse and their lives can be changed forever.
 In light of this, it is important to consider harsher punishments for serious youth crime in order to deter such behavior and protect victims and communities.